sajjadhossainshohag/sajjadhossainshohag/README.md

 # Hey, I'm Sajjad Hossain Shohag

-I specialize in building **scalable web applications** using modern technologies.
-Passionate about solving complex problems and delivering clean, maintainable code and well-performing app.
+I am a **full-stack web developer** with a strong focus on building **scalable, high-performance applications**.
+I have extensive experience in **Laravel, React, Next.js, and API development**, and I thrive on solving complex technical challenges.

+Passionate about **FinTech, SaaS platforms, and AI-driven products**, I combine clean, maintainable code with modern DevOps practices to deliver robust solutions.
+My goal is to **create impactful products that help businesses grow and scale efficiently**.

 ---